mzfrank/myweb/index.md

 # Midwest Finance Association

 I was the President of the MFA in 2017-2018 and I still have a soft spot for the organization, see [https://midwestfinance.org/](https://midwestfinance.org/).

 My [MFA Presidential address](https://midwestfinance.org/wp-content/uploads/2020/08/presidential-address-march18.pdf) from San Antonio 2018 was about the impact of Machine Learning on finance.
+This is a topic of particular interest to me since [Is All That Talk Just Noise?
+The Information Content of Internet Stock Message Boards](https://doi.org/10.1111/j.1540-6261.2004.00662.x), 2004 **Journal of Finance** (with [Werner Antweiler](https://wernerantweiler.ca/)).

 # Recent papers